losterberg3/ROS_sim/README.md

 # Setup

+Starting a headless (without the GUI) ROS2 simulation with gazebo.

 Install docker for desktop.
 Then create a container with the ROS2 software and a mounted folder "ROS_sim".
+You're now in an interactive shell.

     docker run -it --name ROS_sim -v ~/ROS_sim:/root/ROS_sim ros:humble

 This container does not remove when you stop.
-To have it be removed after each use, use tag {-rm}.
+To have it be removed after each use, use tag -rm.

-docker start -ai ROS_sim

-If you deleted the container, how I entered the container the very first time:

-And install turtlebot3:
+Then install turtlebot3, or any bot:

     apt update && apt install -y ros-humble-turtlebot3*

-Then, ROS2 and turtlebot will startup automatically because of settings.
+Then, to have the ROS2 files sourced and the right turtlebot at startup, do:

-To edit these settings,

     nano ~/.bashrc

-Change these lines at the bottom:
+Add these lines:

     source /opt/ros/humble/setup.bash
     export TURTLEBOT3_MODEL=burger

-Then, to launch the world without the gui:
+Or whatever bot model you like.
+Then, to launch a world without the gui:

     ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py gui:=false

-To control the robot:

-ros2 run turtlebot3_teleop teleop_keyboard

-To enter an already running container:
+Then you're good to go.
+If you want to enter a new shell on an already running container:

-docker exec -it 9581fd25802e bash
+    docker exec -it <Container ID, i.e. 9581fd25802e> bash

+To restart the container after it's been stopped (for container named ROS_sim):

+    docker start -ai ROS_sim